Purpose of the Grant Program

 The scholar will be a member of the lecturer team in the respective competence area.
 At Haaga-Helia, a team teaching model is applied, and the scholar works closely with other lecturers.
 Scholar may be responsible for teaching a full study course or parts of courses depending on the work plan agreed.

-Even if the main role of the scholar is teaching, at Haaga-Helia, all lecturers are expected to take part in the RD, for example; writing publication(s) together with Haaga-Helia faculty or contributing to a RD project that is running or planning a RD project in cooperation with Haaga-Helia faculty.
+Even if the main role of the scholar is teaching, at Haaga-Helia, all lecturers are encouraged to take part in R&D, for example; writing publication(s) together with Haaga-Helia faculty or contributing to an R&D project that is running or planning an R&D project in cooperation with Haaga-Helia faculty.

 Specializations